-2. Summary of significant accounting policies
+2. Summary of material accounting policies

-These consolidated financial statements have been prepared using accounting policies in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board effective for the year ended December 31, 2022, using the significant accounting policies outlined below.
+These consolidated financial statements have been prepared using accounting policies in accordance with IFRS Accounting Standards as issued by the International Accounting Standard Board effective for the year ended December 31, 2023, using the material accounting policies outlined below.